openshift/openshift-pep/openshift-pep-010-docker-cartridges.md

 ### Moving HAProxy out of Gears

-HAProxy within web gears complicates a number of processes.
-For Docker, we will create a routing layer to take edge traffic and route to gear groups based on endpoint data the broker has been made aware of.
+HAProxy within web gears complicates application lifecycle management and scaling.
+To address this, we will create a routing layer to route edge traffic to gear groups based on endpoint data the broker has been made aware of.

 Specification
 -------------